Twins vs. Angels Player Props Betting Odds

 Buxton Stats

-- Buxton has 35 hits with nine doubles, a triple, nine home runs, 23 walks and 21 RBI.
-He's also stolen four bases.
+- Buxton has nine doubles, a triple, nine home runs, 23 walks and 21 RBI (36 total hits).
+He has stolen four bases.

-- Buxton has picked up at least one hit in four games in a row.
-In his last five games he is batting .333 with two doubles, a home run, three walks and two RBI.
+- Buxton will look for his sixth straight game with a hit in this matchup.
+During his last five outings he is hitting .364 with two doubles, a home run, two walks and two RBI.

 Buxton Recent Games